samber/slog-sampling/README.md

 - [Absolute sampling](#absolute-sampling): dynamic sampling beyond max accepted logs throughput
 - [Custom sampler](#custom-sampler)

+Similar log records can be deduplicated and rate limited using the `Matcher` API.

 A combination of multiple sampling strategies can be chained.
 Eg:
 - drop when a single log message is produced more than 100 times per second
 - drop above 1000 log records per second (globally)